Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 Please be careful at the edge!

-For us Icelanders who are concerned about the ever increasing effects of both hydropower and geothermal power used to power heavy industry on the Icelandic landscape, river and waterfalls Gullfoss waterfall has special meaning.
-In the last century there were plans to dam the Hvítá river to generate electricity but those plans were fiercely opposed by the local woman Sigridur Tomasdottir (1871 – 1957) who lived in farm of Brattholt just nearby.
+Gullfoss waterfall has special meaning for those who want to preserve Iceland’s beautiful landscapes.
+In the last century there were plans to dam the Hvítá river to generate electricity.
+Fortunately, this was fiercely opposed by a local woman Sigridur Tomasdottir (1871 – 1957) who lived in the nearby farm of Brattholt.
 In her early adulthood she made her living partly by guiding travelers to the waterfall but at that time it was practically in the middle of nowhere.
 Her herculean efforts to oppose any plans to use Hvítá or Gullfoss to generate electricity earned her the distinction of being a pioneer of environmentalism in Iceland.
+This was a true ‘David Vs. Goliath’ struggle, Sigridur was a regular country woman who took a stand agains the powers that be.
 Today, tens of thousands of people experience the majesty of Gullfoss waterfall.
 Sigridur would surely approve.

 Drive on road 1 from Reykjavik, turn on road 35 until you reach Gullfoss waterfall.